Start the Process

 Enroll in the program by selecting our sign-up button below, which will take you to our contact form.
 You must be 30 weeks pregnant or less, identify as African American/Black, and live in Sacramento County.

 Our enrollment coordinator will contact you to give you an assessment.
-Based on the results, we will match you with a pregnancy coach who will collect information to determine if you need any referrals to mental health, drug, and alcohol services.
-As well as assess your most urgent needs, create a care plan, and on-going case management.
+Based on the results, we will match you with a pregnancy coach who will collect information to determine if you need any immediate referrals.
+Together, we well assess your most urgent needs, create a care plan, and provide on-going case management.

 How can we help?